 If you are going to have surgery, tell the surgeon or anaesthetist that you are taking this medicine.
 It may affect other medicines used during surgery.

-If you are about to have any urine tests, tell your doctor that you are taking this medicine.
+If you are about to have any urine or blood tests, tell your doctor that you are taking this medicine.
 It may interfere with the results of some tests.

 Keep all of your doctor's appointments so that your progress can be checked.
 Your doctor will monitor you to make sure the medicine is working and to prevent side effects.